VirusTotal/yara-x/site/content/docs/writing_rules/hex_patterns.md

 The first one means `[10-infinite]`, the second one means `[0-infinite]`.

+### Alternatives

-There are also situations in which you may want to provide different alternatives for a given fragment of your hex string.
+There are also situations in which you may want to provide different alternatives for a given fragment of your hex pattern.
 In those situations you can use a syntax which resembles a regular expression:

 ```yara